lauraschaposnik/lauraschaposnik.github.io/_pages/research-overview.md

 **Geometric questions within different areas of science.** My current projects lie along two intertwined directions—**virus and society**—with the overall aim of building **novel techniques** useful across many domains.
 Themes include: **geometric insights** (symmetries and patterns), **repurposing stock‑market indicators** for time‑series data in the social and natural sciences, and **graph/network‑theoretic approaches** to contagion and collective behavior.

 **Representative papers**
-- **A carbon‑aware ant colony system (CAACS) for sustainable GTSP** — *Scientific Reports* (2025, with M. Lin).
+- **A carbon‑aware ant colony system (CAACS) for sustainable GTSP** — *Nature Scientific Reports* (2025, with M. Lin).
 Bi‑objective routing balances solution quality and estimated carbon impact, offering a practical sustainability lens on GTSP.

 - **Modeling social cohesion with coupled oscillators: synchrony & fragmentation** — *Chaos, Solitons & Fractals* (2025, with S. Hsu & R. Dunbar).
 A semicoupled‑oscillator model explains when activity schedule mismatch fractures groups—and how bonding mitigates it.

-- **Correlations between COVID‑19 and dengue** — *Scientific Reports* (2023, with P. Bergero & G. Wang).
+- **Correlations between COVID‑19 and dengue** — *Nature Scientific Reports* (2023, with P. Bergero & G. Wang).
 Neural‑network models link signals across diseases and climates to improve dengue estimates where data are scarce.

-- **A Physarum swarm Steiner‑tree algorithm** — *Scientific Reports* (2022, with S. Hsu & F.I.
+- **A Physarum swarm Steiner‑tree algorithm** — *Nature Scientific Reports* (2022, with S. Hsu & F.I.
 Schaposnik Massolo).
 A slime‑mold‑inspired, explore‑and‑fuse strategy that competes with leading solvers and handles obstacles naturally.

-- **Modified age‑structured SIR model for COVID‑19‑type viruses** — *Scientific Reports* (2021, with V. Ram).
+- **Modified age‑structured SIR model for COVID‑19‑type viruses** — *Nature Scientific Reports* (2021, with V. Ram).
 Shows how contact patterns and age structure shape outcomes and policy trade‑offs.

 **More applied →** [/publications/](/publications/)

----

-## Venues
-My work has appeared in the **Journal of Differential Geometry**, **Transactions of the AMS**, **Communications in Mathematical Physics**, **Advances in Theoretical and Mathematical Physics**, **Proceedings of the Royal Society A**, among other journals.

 ---